hmcts/cnp-module-webapp/README.md

 ### Prerequisites
 Before deploying you webapp, ensure you have created a shared infrastructure repo with an app service plan as demonstrated  in https://github.com/hmcts/cnp-rhubarb-shared-infrastructure

-### Using a custom backend for WAF

-_This applies only to frontend apps (`is_frontend = true`)._

-By default the WAF will use the ILB of the ASE for the backend.
-This is sufficient for most apps and the `waf_backend_ip` var does not need to be set.

-If you need to override the WAF backend (for example to add a proxy for attachment scanning) set the `waf_backend_ip` to the internal IP of the required backend in the apps environment specific `{env}.tfvars` file.

 ## Testing
 There's a library of unit tests and integration tests in this repository.
 In the root of this repository is a tests folder.